Traditional healthcare feels broken to many people. Long waits, surprise bills, and rushed appointments have become the norm.

 Frustration with traditional healthcare runs deeper than inconvenience.
 A 2023 American Academy of Family Physicians survey found that 9% of family physicians now operate DPC practices, up from just 3% in 2022.
 This rapid shift reflects something real: physicians are voting with their feet, and patients are following.
 The reasons are concrete and measurable.

-In traditional fee-for-service medicine, your doctor faces constant pressure to see more patients in less time.
+In traditional fee-for-service medicine, your doctor often has to see many patients, which means less time for each visit.
 Insurance companies dictate treatment protocols, deny prescriptions they deem unnecessary, and create administrative burden in healthcare that consumes roughly 25% of healthcare spending according to Harvard Medical School research.
 Physicians spend hours fighting prior authorization battles instead of talking to patients.

-A Doximity poll of 946 physicians showed 52% now support DPC, with strongest backing among family medicine practitioners at 57%.
+A Doximity poll of 946 physicians showed 52% now support DPC, with the strongest backing among family medicine practitioners at 57%.
 These aren’t fringe doctors experimenting with an unproven model.
-They’re mainstream physicians exhausted by a broken system.
+They’re mainstream physicians exhausted by a broken system and choosing to do things differently.

 Patients Gain Immediate Financial Clarity

-For patients, the switch solves tangible problems immediately.
+For patients, the switch solves tangible problems immediately because DPC can help them save money.
 Your monthly membership fee between $65 and $85 means no copays, no deductibles, no surprise bills.
-That predictability matters enormously for managing chronic diseases.
+That predictability matters enormously for managing chronic diseases, while supporting accessible care as part of the overall value.
 Someone with diabetes or hypertension knows exactly what they pay monthly and can focus on health instead of healthcare costs.

-A 2023 analysis found that patients pairing DPC membership with high-deductible health plans achieve 20–30% total savings compared to traditional insurance, partly because direct physician access prevents unnecessary emergency room visits that drain both wallets and time.
+A 2023 analysis found that patients pairing DPC membership with high-deductible health plans achieve lower costs of 20–30% compared to traditional insurance, partly because direct patient care and direct physician access prevent unnecessary emergency room visits that drain both wallets and time.
 You receive no surprise bills months after appointments because DPC practices charge transparent rates upfront rather than negotiating hidden rates that bear no relationship to actual costs.

 Your Doctor Actually Remembers You

 The relationship transformation separates DPC from every other healthcare model.
-Your physician serves roughly 413 patients instead of 2,500, which means they actually remember your health history, your family situation, and your goals without scrolling through electronic records.
+Your physician serves a patient panel of roughly 413 people instead of 2,500, with that patient panel intentionally small so they actually remember your health history, your family situation, and your goals without scrolling through electronic records.
 This continuity drives better outcomes.

-When your doctor knows you’ve struggled with medication compliance or that your work stress triggers migraines, they tailor treatment accordingly rather than following protocol.
+When your doctor knows you’ve struggled with medication compliance or that your work stress triggers migraines, they and your care team can tailor treatment accordingly rather than following protocol.
 Longer appointments without time pressure allow for conversations that prevent problems instead of just treating them after they develop.
 This isn’t abstract improvement.
-It’s the difference between calling your doctor at 4pm with a question and getting a same-day response versus waiting a week for an appointment only to be told to visit urgent care.
+It’s the difference patients feel between direct communication when you call your doctor at 4pm with a question and get a same-day response versus waiting a week for an appointment only to be told to visit urgent care.

 Employers Recognize Measurable Cost Reductions